-service personnel are trained in snow plowing City streets.
-Main streets
+All service personnel are trained in snow plowing City streets.
+They are plowed and salted in the following order:

-Department snowplow trucks are prohibited from plowing driveways or
+Service Department snowplow trucks are prohibited from plowing driveways or towing private vehicles.

 Residents should pile snow to the left side of their driveway (looking from the street) to help minimize the amount of snow deposited in your driveway when City trucks clear the roadway.